-Is this the best kept secret in the energy industry?
-Put in £2’s worth of gas and get out a £1’s worth of heat and £3’s worth of electricity; and reduce your emissions by up to 30%.
+Put in £2 worth of gas in a CHP and get out a £1 worth of heat and £3 worth of electricity, and reduce your emissions by up to 30%.
+Isn’t this the best-kept secret in the energy industry?

 Like conventional heating plant, it comes in a range of sizes to serve a wide variety of heat and power requirements.
 A CHP suitable for a typical school requirement is only about a meter cubed in volume and would normally be installed in an existing plant room.
-It would augment rather than replace existing boilers, (which would therefore work less hard and could be resized appropriately on replacement).
+Key point – it would augment rather than replace existing boilers (which would therefore work less hard and could be resized appropriately on replacement).

-The ideal source of energy is mains gas, but CHPs will work off LPG or biomass (which also attracts RHI).
-To gain the full benefit the heat and power generated all needs to be used on site, so correct sizing is essential.
+The ideal source of energy is mains gas.
+To gain the full benefit, all the heat and power generated needs to be used on site, so correct sizing is essential.
 Generally, there should be plenty of conventional uses for the electricity already (e.g. lighting and IT), but the CHP could also be used in conjunction with electric vehicle (EV) charging or battery storage; or even in combination with a heat pump.

 It seems curious that more schools have not taken advantage of this option.
 If you would like to know more, get in touch.